 Locking a document will prevent others uploading new versions of the document, although users will still be able to preview and download the document.

-Check-out and check-in are two important functions in a Document Management System (DMS):
+Check-out and check-in are two important functions within any Document Management System (DMS):

-Check-out: you are locking the document for other users and make a “Working Copy” of the document to be edited.
+Check-out: you are locking the document from other users and making a “Working Copy” of the document to be edited.
 Other users will still be able to open the locked document, but they will not be able to modify the document on the Alfresco server.
 You will be able to modify the “Working Copy” of the document

 Check-in: when you have finished the modifications on the document, you can check-in the document as the “original document”.
 This will update the original document, remove the “Working Copy”, and unlock the original document.
-The document is available to for modification by other users.
+The document becomes available for modification by other users.

 Lock the document

 Create a working copy of the original document

 Download that working copy to your local drive

 The working copy is copied to a Alfred Desktop folder on your local hard drive.
 This folder is defined in the settings (repository tab) of Alfred Desktop.